Course Content and Outcome Guide for MCH 292 Effective Summer 2015

 Addendum to Course Description

 Requires basic computer operational skills literacy.
 Students will purpose and complete project work to support theory skills.
-CAD solid model experience is required and access to a CAD system that outputs .STL formatted files is also required.
-Instructor approval required.

 Intended Outcomes for the course